Pillars in Practice Program

-The 'Pillars in Practice' Program of SAI and DIHR will build the capacity of civil society organizations (CSOs) in Bangladesh, Nicaragua and Zimbabwe, to engage with and train on the UN Guiding Principles on Business and Human Rights (GPs).
-The main goal of the program is to activate a strategic alliance by establishing the training capacity of CSO partners in each of the three countries to sustainably promote and assist in the implementation of the GPs by local and multi-national companies, government agencies and other local CSOs.
+The 'Pillars in Practice' Program of SAI and DIHR built the capacity of civil society organizations (CSOs) in Bangladesh, Nicaragua and Zimbabwe, to engage with and train on the UN Guiding Principles on Business and Human Rights (GPs).
+The main goal of the program was to activate a strategic alliance by establishing the training capacity of CSO partners in each of the three countries to sustainably promote and assist in the implementation of the GPs by local and multi-national companies, government agencies and other local CSOs.

-To meet its goal, the program has six key objectives: 1) customization of training materials; 2) training of trainers; 3) implementation of GPs; 4) generation of multi-stakeholder dialogues; 5) publication of three case studies on the GPs in action; and 6) knowledge sharing with the UN working group on human rights and transnational corporations and other business enterprises.
+To meet its goal, the program had six key objectives: 1) customization of training materials; 2) training of trainers; 3) implementation of GPs; 4) generation of multi-stakeholder dialogues; 5) publication of three case studies on the GPs in action; and 6) knowledge sharing with the UN working group on human rights and transnational corporations and other business enterprises.

 "The program is a culmination of all the partners' collective strengths and expertise," said SAI President Alice Tepper Marlin.
 "We are delighted by this opportunity to work with such a diverse team of highly respected civil society organizations to help implement the U.N.
 Guiding Principles.
 It is important that steps are taken to ensure that these principles reach their intended vision through effective implementation."